 The clock is stopped the moment the bar leaves the platform at the start of the attempt.
-If the barbell does not pass the height of the lifters knees and is returned to the platform the clock will restart as this does not count as an attempt.
+If the barbell does not pass the height of The Athlete's knees and is returned to the platform the clock will restart as this does not count as an attempt.
+If the bar passes the height of the knees and replaced on the platform it is a no lift.

-6.6.9.
-A Lifter is granted only one (1) minute if while taking two lifts in succession the calling order changes and the clock starts for another Lifter.

-6.6.10.
-The weight announced by the Speaker must be immediately displayed on the Attempt Board.

-6.6.11.
-When a Lifter wishes to increase or decrease the weight originally selected, the Coach / Lifter must notify the Chief Marshal.
+- 6.6.9.
+An Athlete is granted only one (1) minute if while taking two lifts in succession the calling order changes and the clock starts for another Athlete. - 6.6.10.
+The weight announced by the Speaker must be immediately displayed on the Attempt Board. - 6.6.11.
+At Tier 1 and 2 events, when an Athlete wishes to increase or decrease the weight originally selected, the Coach / Athlete must notify the Chief Marshal.
 The change will then notified to the Competition Management Table by way of the TIS, or other communication method.
+At Tier 3 events the Coach / Athlete must notify the Speaker of any changes.

-To increase the weight, the Coach / Lifter must submit the weight change before the thirty (30) second indicator (except TCRR 6.6.13).
+To increase the weight, the Coach / Athlete must submit the weight change before the thirty (30) second indicator (except TCRR 6.6.13).

-An attempt cannot be lowered to a weight that has already been lifted by another lifter with a higher lot number unless for a later attempt number. i.e. a first attempt always precedes a second attempt regardless of lot number.
-An attempt cannot be lowered by a lifter if the clock has already started for their own attempt at a higher weight.
+An attempt cannot be lowered to a weight that has already been lifted by another athlete with a higher start number unless for a later attempt number. i.e. a first attempt always precedes a second attempt regardless of start number.
+An attempt cannot be lowered by a athlete if the clock has already started for their own attempt at a higher weight.

-6.6.12 The thirty (30) second indicator is the signal given by the timing clock thirty (30) seconds before the end of the allocation time.

-6.6.13.
-Between two attempts the Coach / Lifter must acknowledge and submit the next attempt weight at the Marshal Table; both for a declaration weight and automatic increment.
-This acknowledgment allows two (2) further changes within the lifters remaining time.
+- 6.6.12 The thirty (30) second indicator is the signal given by the timing clock thirty (30) seconds before the end of the allocation time. - 6.6.13.
+Between two attempts the Coach / Athlete must acknowledge and submit the next attempt weight at the Marshal Table; both for a declaration weight and automatic increment.
+This acknowledgment allows two (2) further changes within The Athlete's remaining time.

-If the Coach / Lifter fail to do so before the thirty (30) second indicator, the Lifter will make their attempt according to the automatic progression.
+If the Coach / Athlete fail to do so before the thirty (30) second indicator, The Athlete will make their attempt according to the automatic progression.

-When a Lifter is taking consecutive attempts (2 minutes allocated time), the Coach / Lifter must declare the next attempt within the first thirty (30) seconds after being called, even if it is the automatic increment.
+When an Athlete is taking consecutive attempts (2 minutes allocated time), the Coach / Athlete must declare the next attempt within the first thirty (30) seconds after being called, even if it is the automatic increment.

 Failure to do so will forfeit the two (2) changes allowed.
-The Lifter will then have to take the automatic increment.
+The Athlete will then have to take the automatic increment.

 6.6.14.
-When the Coach / Lifter asks for a change of weight and still has to take the heavier weight next, the clock is stopped while the weight is changed.
+When the Coach / Athlete asks for a change of weight and still has to take the heavier weight next, the clock is stopped while the weight is changed.
 After the change of weight has been completed, the clock continues to run.

-When the Coach / Lifter asks for a change of weight and, in doing so changes the order to follow another Lifter, the normal one (1) minute (60 seconds) applies for the next attempt.
+When the Coach / Athlete asks for a change of weight and, in doing so changes the order to follow another Athlete, the normal one (1) minute (60 seconds) applies for the next attempt.

 6.6.15.
-The Coach / Lifter must notify the Chief Marshal if they wish to withdraw from lifting either during the Snatch or the Clean & Jerk portions of the competition, or both.
-It must be noted and signed on the Lifter's Card that they are withdrawing from the respective lift.
+The Coach / Athlete must notify the Chief Marshal if they wish to withdraw from lifting either during the Snatch or the Clean & Jerk portions of the competition, or both.
+It must be noted and signed on The Athlete's Card that they are withdrawing from the respective lift.

-Once the Lifter's Card has been signed the withdrawal is official and the Lifter cannot re-enter the competition in that respective lift.
+Once The Athlete's Card has been signed the withdrawal is official and The Athlete cannot re-enter the competition in that respective lift.
 The Speaker then announces the withdrawal.

 6.6.16.
-During competition only on-duty Technical Officials, authorised personnel, authorised Coaches (See TCRR 6.4) and Lifters of the specific group are allowed in the FOP.
+During competition only on-duty Technical Officials, authorised personnel, authorised Coaches (See TCRR 6.4) and Athletes of the specific group are allowed in the FOP.